rwinlib/base/readme.md

 > Scripts used to build R 3.3.x - 3.6.x on Windows

+## __Important:__ retirement notice

 This repository was used to build daily R-devel installers and official R releases of R 3.3 - 3.6.
-As of R 4.0 this has been replaced with the [r-windows/r-base](https://github.com/r-windows/r-base) repository.

-## __Important:__ retirement notice

 As of R version 4.0 (April 2020), we have switched to a new build system based on rtools40, found here: https://github.com/r-windows/r-base.

 The current repository will be kept around for historical purposes (and it may still work) but is no longer maintained.

 ## Local Requirements